CrlsMrls/avq-web_banking-3.0-webinar/README.md

 # Avaloq Angular Workshop

+## Archived
+This repository was useful some years ago to validate the new web banking architecture with some Avaloq's clients.
+Since then, there is plenty of documentation at [https://docs.avaloq.com](https://docs.avaloq.com).

+As this content became outdated, it is a read-only archived project.

 ## Summary
 In this workshop we introduce the Angular based solution from Avaloq by developing a web application that showcases configurable pre-built Banklets, internationalization, and theming capabilities.